-The habitat factor is the result of an expression that accounts for the sum of averages among the priority habitat designations within each Blue Habitat Core (e.g., in tropical climes coral reefs, seagrass beds, beaches/dunes, and mangroves, where applicable).
-This sum of habitat averages for each core was then added to the product of the depth factor multiplied by the number of habitat types present within 1.5 kilometer (Guannel et al. 2016) of each Blue Habitat Core.
+The habitat factor is the result of an expression that accounts for the sum of averages among the priority habitat designations within each Blue Habitat Core (e.g., in tropical climes coral reefs, seagrass beds, beaches/dunes, and wetlands such as mangroves, where applicable).
+This sum of habitat averages for each core was then added to the product of the depth factor multiplied by the number of habitat types present within 1.5 kilometer (Guannel et al. 2016) of each Blue Habitat Core (a 0.25km distance was used in Guam and American Samoa).